 Austrian photovoltaic R&D is conducted in thin layer technology, grid integration and building integration.
 Especially the development of building integrated photovoltaic elements is of high importance and can represent a very attractive market segment for future development of the Austrian photovoltaic industry.
 High added value seems to be achievable in this market branch.
-In this context the OFI together with 8 partners started the project "PV@Fassade - Fassadenelement mit PV-aktiven Schichten" in spring 2014.
-This project, sponsored by the Austrian Climate and Energy Fund, is dealing with the integration of PV in facades.
-At the moment Austria is preparing the participation in IEA PVPS Task 15 BIPV and is member of the expert pool BIPV at the EU PV Technology platform.
+In this context the OFI together with 8 partners started the project PV@Fassade - Fassadenelement mit PV-aktiven Schichten" in spring 2014.
+Another national project named "Shape-PV - The shape of BIPV to come: Concept" aims to perform a screening of the existing technical solutions for the energy balance of buildings in Austria.
+Moreover, it covers building engineering aspects, structural physics, and legal frameworks for each architectural period, and highlights obstacles or barriers.
+A screening of an energy efficiency analysis is performed considering regional aspects and the specific Austrian situation.
+The concept comprises technical as well as economic issues in a number of analyses and expert evaluations (adaptation of architectural and technical requirements, PV system aspects).
+These projects, sponsored by the Austrian Climate and Energy Fund, are dealing with the integration of PV in facades.
+In international context Austria is participating in the "Dem4BiPV" project.
+"Dem4BiPV" is based on the principle of European cooperation through which innovative educational material utilizing ICTs will emerge on the topic of BIPV, which is of crucial importance for the future development and penetration of the PV market in Europe with a potential significant contribution in meeting Europe's energy challenges.
+Education and training are crucial for both economic and social progress, and aligning skills with labour market needs plays a key role in this.

+Austria is participating in IEA PVPS Task 15 BIPV and is member of the expert pool BIPV at the EU PV Technology platform.
 The national technology platform Photovoltaics, is also strong focused on BIPV.
 To strengthen the competitiveness and expand the value creation for the Austrian market the Technology Platform Photovoltaic (TPPV) was founded in 2009 by companies involved in the PV production of PV components.